[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 • This policy is used to determine the minimum probationary period and for calculating the advancement of pay increments at the rank of Constable.

-• SAPOL will acknowledge 50% of the former continuous and active police service with an approved jurisdiction.
+• SAPOL will acknowledge 50% of the former continuous and active police service with an approved jurisdiction, at permanent appointment with SAPOL.
 A maximum credit applicable with SAPOL will be limited to seven years' service.

 Recognition of Prior Learning

-• To be eligible under this policy the applicant must have held a substantive rank of Senior Constable or above in their previous police service (periods of relieving or acting rank will not be considered).
+• To be eligible under this policy the applicant must have held a substantive rank of Sergeant or above in their previous police service (periods of relieving or acting rank will not be considered).

 Salary